offen/website/homepage/content/articles/0050-milestone-3.md

 [Learn more](https://docs.offen.dev/running-offen/downloads-distributions/#verifying-the-binaries-signatures){: target="_blank" data-button="yellow"}

 ### Safari now fully supported
 At the end of milestone 2 we noticed problems with the way the Safari browser stores keys.
 We fixed this by adding a dedicated fallback mechanism.
-[Give it a try.](https://www.offen.dev)
+[Give it a try.](https://analytics.offen.dev/){: target="_blank"}

 ### Ready in one minute
 Self-hosting is ideal for privacy focused software.
 Based on free resources, you can now deploy a production ready Offen instance to Heroku in a jiffy.